sulibao/prom_alert_node-exporter/README.md

 # prom_alert_node-exporter

 The following files are used for the rapid deployment of prometheus(email)+alertmanager+node-exporter through docker-compose.
-Please modify the information about mount data directory and access port.

-Use it as follows：
+Use it as follows(Tip: You need to follow the README to change the parameters in each file to your actual parameters before performing this operation.)：

 ```sh
 docker-compose <-f docker-compose.yml> up -d
 ```

 ## 1.docker-compose.yml

-Defines the image and configuration file parameters required for deployment,If you need to modify the image and port, please edit this file and modify it yourself.
+Define the image and configuration file parameters required for deployment.

 ## 2.alertmanager.yml